AlonKellner/waloviz/CONTRIBUTING.md

 There is one way in which you can contribute that takes only one second:
 :star2: **Please consider giving WaloViz a GitHub star** :star2:

-Even if you do not give a star, you are the best!
+Even if you do not give us a star, you are the best!
 Using WaloViz, telling a friend about it or making contributions are all amazing ways in which WaloViz can become more useful for more people.
-For that we are grateful :heart:
+For that - **we are grateful :heart:**

 ## What is a Good First Contribution?